 - The value of property for each spouse.

 To get more information about how to properly split your assets, please consult Thomas A. Ramunda Jr at South Denver Law.
-Contact us for a free consultation, or call us today at 303-840-2700.
+Contact us for a consultation, or call us today.